nimaniarad/Credit-Card-Balance--Who-is-More-in-Debts/Part-C---Credit-Card-Balance--Who-is-More-in-Debts.md

     ##   Balance = col_double()
     ## )

-First let’s take a look at the models again, selecting the first and the last models and comparing them:
+First lets take a look at the models again, selecting the first and the last models and comparing them:

 **ANOVA**